plan0075/mtm6130-test/README.md

 # mtm6130-test
-test git repo for mtm6130 week 2
+this is a test repository for mtm6130